Festivals in the West Kootenay bring fun, friendship and smiles

 Festivals in Salmo

-From a small gathering back in 1998 to the legendary, almost mythical status it holds today, the Shambhala Music Festival is one of the most renowned electronic music festivals in North America.
-Held at the Salmo River Ranch, Shambhala attracts some of the most talented DJs and electronic artists from around the world, and thousands of people flock to this yearly, much-anticipated event.
+Shambhala Music Festival is one of the most renowned electronic music festivals in North America.
+Now in its 24th year, the festival is held at the Salmo River Ranch and attracts some of the most talented DJs and electronic artists from around the world.
+Thousands of people flock to this yearly, much-anticipated event.
 Six uniquely-themed stages are set up, each with its own artistic director who sets the vibe, music and atmosphere of each stage.
 At its heart, though, Shambhala is still the grassroots venture it started off as and is the ultimate celebration of arts, music, culture and love.

 Laser lights and crowd at Shambhala Music Festival